What is it?

 Engorgement frequently happens when breast milk initially “comes in.”
-In the first one to seven days after birth, more water, along with other components from the bloodstream, are combined to produce what we call milk.
-The influx of milk combined with colostrum still in the breasts causes buildup and swelling.
-This constricts blood vessels, which causes more swelling, resulting in breast engorgement.
+In the first one to seven days after birth, water and other components from the bloodstream are combined to produce what we call milk.
+The sudden influx of milk, which is combined with colostrum that was produced during pregnancy and is still in the breasts, causes buildup and swelling.
+This constricts blood vessels, which causes more swelling, and results in breast engorgement.
 Peak symptoms typically occur in days two to five postpartum.

 Engorgement can also happen at any time during breastfeeding when there is an imbalance between the amount of milk being produced and extracted.
 This could be due to a baby nursing less frequently, removing less milk from the breast, excessive stimulation from pumping, or a nursing or pumping routine suddenly changing.

 Engorgement is very common.
 Some studies have shown more than two thirds of people report having it by day five after delivery.
 Other studies indicate that 75% will have some engorgement symptoms within eight weeks postpartum.

 If it’s managed, engorgement will usually improve within 24 hours and disappear within a few days, as breasts adjust milk production to meet the baby’s needs.
 If it’s not treated (see below for how), engorgement can cause latching problems for the baby and clogged milk ducts for the parent, which can lead to mastitis.

 Breastfeeding frequently (nursing and/or pumping) and on demand is one of the best ways to treat engorgement.

 - Gently massage around the areola or use a technique called “reverse pressure softening” to move fluid away from the nipple to help the baby to latch.